Temporal Contrastive Learning through implicit non-equilibrium memory

-A distinct thread of learning theory has sought alternative `local' learning rules, such as the Hebbian rule (`fire together, wire together'), where updates to a synapse during learning are based only on the state of adjacent neurons (Fig. \ref{fig:1schematic}); such local rules are more biologically plausible and can exploit the benefits of distributed computing, making them an exciting choice for neuromorphic computation\cite{grollier2020neuromorphic,burr2017neuromorphic,shastri2021photonics}.
-Such local rules are also a natural fit for an emerging new theme of `physical learning' where physical systems gain functionality through a period of training, rather than by computer-aided design\cite{stern2023learning,murugan2015multifarious, zhong2017associative,evans2022pattern,poole2017chemical,pashine2019directed,stern2020continual,stern2020supervised,stern2021supervised,anisetti2023learning,anisetti2022frequency,patil2023self,arinze2023learning,altman2023experimental,behera2023enhanced}.
+A distinct thread of learning theory has sought `local' learning rules, such as the Hebbian rule (`fire together, wire together'), where updates to a synapse are based only on the state of adjacent neurons (Fig. \ref{fig:1schematic}).
+Such local rules allow for, e.g. distributed neuromorphic computation\cite{grollier2020neuromorphic,burr2017neuromorphic,shastri2021photonics}.
+Excitingly, local learning rules also open the possibility of endowing computationally-constrained physical systems with functionality through an \textit{in situ} period of training, rather than by prior backpropagation-aided design on a computer\cite{stern2023learning,murugan2015multifarious, zhong2017associative,evans2022pattern,poole2017chemical,poole2023autonomous,pashine2019directed,stern2020continual,stern2020supervised,stern2021supervised,anisetti2023learning,anisetti2024frequency,patil2023self,arinze2023learning,altman2023experimental,behera2023enhanced,wang2024training}.
+In these settings, sometimes as simple as chemical reactions within a cell or a mechanical material, there is no centralized control that would allow backpropagation to be a viable method of learning.
+Consequently, local rules allow for the intriguing possibility of autonomous `physical learning'\cite{stern2023learning, stern2021supervised} --- no computers or electronics needed --- in a range of both natural and artificial systems of constrained complexity such as molecular and mechanical networks.

-One advance on energy-based rules is a family of `contrastive' algorithms\cite{lecun2006tutorial} that use Hebbian and anti-Hebbian training to draw a contrast between positive and negative examples.
-Some versions of such training are naturally realized through local processes in physical systems, e.g., switching between Hebbian and anti-Hebbian training based on whether the behavior is desired or not \cite{stern2020supervised}.
-However, a wide class of `contrastive learning' algorithms promise better results at the cost of complexity in training.
-Methods in this contrastive learning class include contrastive hebbian learning\cite{movellan1991contrastive, xie2003equivalence,baldi1991}, Contrastive Divergence\cite{hinton2002training}, and Equilibrium Propagation\cite{scellier2017equilibrium}.
-While details differ, training weights generally are updated based on the difference between Hebbian-like rules applied during a `clamped' state that roughly corresponds to desired behaviors and `free' states that corresponds to the spontaneous (and initially undesirable) behavior of the system.
+In particular, a large class of local `contrastive learning' algorithms (contrastive Hebbian learning\cite{movellan1991contrastive, xie2003equivalence,baldi1991}, Contrastive Divergence\cite{hinton2002training}, Equilibrium Propagation\cite{scellier2017equilibrium}) promise impressive results, but make requirements on the capabilities of a single synapse (or more generally, on learning degrees of freedom).
+While details differ, training weights generally are updated based on the difference between Hebbian-like rules applied during a `clamped' state that roughly corresponds to desired behaviors and a `free' state that corresponds to the spontaneous (and initially undesirable) behaviors of the system.